 - 3.1 First and foremost, the RS fosters 'learning by doing' on all sides.
 Regulators obtain first-hand empirical evidence on the benefits and risks of emerging technologies and their implications, enabling them to take a considered view on the regulatory changes or new regulations that may be needed to support useful innovation, while containing the attendant risks.
 Incumbent financial service providers, including banks, also improve their understanding of how new financial technologies might work, which helps them to appropriately integrate such new technologies with their business plans.
 Innovators and FinTech companies can improve their understanding of regulations that govern their offerings and shape their products accordingly.
-Finally, feedback from customers, as end users, educates both the regulator and the innovator as to what costs and benefits might accrue to customers from these innovations. - 3.2 Second, users of an RS can test the product's viability without the need for a larger and more expensive roll-out.
-If the product appears to have the potential to be successful, the product might then be authorized and brought to the broader market more quickly.
+Finally, feedback from customers, as end users, educates both the regulator and the innovator as to what costs and benefits might accrue to customers from these innovations. - 3.2 Second, users of an RS can test the product's viability without the need for a larger and more expensive roll-out, if the product appears to have the potential to be successful.
 If any concerns arise, during the sandbox period, appropriate modifications can be made before the product is launched in the broader market. - 3.3 Third, FinTechs provide solutions that can further financial inclusion in a significant way.
 The RS can go a long way in not only improving the pace of innovation and technology absorption but also in financial inclusion and in improving financial reach.
-Areas that can potentially get a thrust from the RS include microfinance, innovative small savings and micro-insurance products, remittances, mobile banking and other digital payments. - 3.4 Fourth, by providing a structured and institutionalized environment for evidence-based regulatory decision-making, the dependence of the regulator on industry/stakeholder consultations only is correspondingly reduced.

-3.5 Fifth, the RS could lead to better outcomes for consumers through an increased range of products and services, reduced costs and improved access to financial services.
+Areas that can potentially get a thrust from the RS include microfinance, innovative small savings, remittances, mobile banking and other digital payments. - 3.4 Fourth, by providing a structured and institutionalized environment for evidence-based regulatory decision-making, the dependence of the regulator on industry/stakeholder consultations only is correspondingly reduced. - 3.5 Fifth, the RS could lead to better outcomes for consumers through an increased range of products and services, reduced costs and improved access to financial services.